Last Updated on 03/31/26 by Rose Palmer

 The Ruby Princess had plenty of public spaces that offered numerous activities all day if I wanted them.

-This is a list of all the public spaces on the Ruby Princess with lots of photos to give you a good sense of the space and design details.
+This list of all public spaces on the Ruby Princess (with lots of photos) gives a good sense of the ship’s layout and design details.

 Deck 5 – Plaza

-The Piazza – the beautiful three story heart of the ship showcases elegant, curving staircases with lots of glittery gold, marble and glass accents.
+The Piazza – the beautiful three-story heart of the ship showcased elegant, curving three-story staircases with lots of glittery gold, marble, and glass accents.

 Surrounding the Piazza are:

 The International Café – one of my favorite places for food and my favorite spot to pick up a breakfast of a yogurt parfait and an almond croissant.
 This was a great place to get quick snacks, a light lunch, pastries, or cookies 24 hours a day.
-This is also the place to satisfy your specialty coffee cravings for a fee.
+This was also the place to satisfy my specialty coffee cravings (for a fee since I did not have any of the Princess Packages).

 Good Spirits at Sea – the place to try new specialty mixed cocktails.

-Vines Wine Bar – the spot to try different wines from around the world.
+Vines Wine Bar – a spot to try different wines from around the world.
+The menu at Vines also offered a charcuterie board, which was one of the casual dining options on the Ruby Princess.

-Internet café – a nice quiet place to catch up on e-mails with views of the ocean.
+Internet café – a nice, quiet place to catch up on emails with views of the ocean.
 I enjoyed sitting here with a cup of iced coffee while working on my blog.
+This was also where I could get help setting up my Medallion Net Wifi.

-Michelangelo Dining Room – one of the three main dining rooms on the ship.
+Michelangelo Dining Room – one of the three main dining rooms on the ship, which was open for dinner.

 Fine Arts Gallery – showing new art for the art auctions at sea.